 As discussed before corrupted, incompatible or outdated device drivers cause most of the blue screen errors.
 And may the memory management BSOD error is one of them.
-We first recommend to update/Reinstall Device drivers (especially the display driver, Network adapter and Audio driver) to make sure outdated/incompatible device driver not causing the issue.
-Here how to update or Reinstall Device drivers on windows 10.
+We first recommend to update/Reinstall Device drivers (especially the display driver, Network adapter and Audio driver) to make sure outdated/incompatible device drivers not causing the issue.
+Here is how to update or Reinstall Device drivers on windows 10.

-- Press Windows + R, type devmgmt.msc and ok to open Device manager.
+- Press Windows + R, type devmgmt.msc and ok to open Device Manager.

-- This will display all installed driver list look for any driver with yellow triangle mark (if you found any simply reinstall the driver).
+- This will display all installed driver list look for any driver with a yellow triangle mark (if you found any simply reinstall the driver).

 - And especially update the most important drivers (display driver, Network adapter, and Audio driver ).

-- Then select search automatically for updated driver software and follow on-screen instructions.
+- Then select Search automatically for updated driver software and follow on-screen instructions.

 Run SFC and DISM Comment

-To Run system file checker utility simply open the command prompt as administrator.
+To run the system file checker utility simply open the command prompt as administrator.
 And type command sfc /scannow and hit the enter key to execute the command.
 The utility will start scanning for missing corrupted system files.
 If found any the SFC utility restore them from a special folder located on %WinDir%\System32\dllcache.
 Wait until 100% complete the scanning process after that restart windows.

 If SFC scan results windows resource protection found corrupt files but was unable to fix some of them.
-Then Run the DISM command, which repairs the system image and allow SFC to do its job.
+Then Run the DISM command, which repairs the system image and allows SFC to do its job.
 To do this type below command on administrative command prompt. wait for 100% complete the process and Again Run SFC / scannow command.
 Restart windows and check There is no more BSOD errors.

 Check Disk Drive Errors

-Again Sometimes, Hard disk errors, bad sectors, the Corrupted file system can cause memory management stop error.
+Again Sometimes, Hard disk errors, bad sectors, the Corrupted file system can cause memory management to stop error.
 In that case, Running chkdsk command can be helpful. to check and fix disk drive errors.
 To do this again open command prompt as administrator and type command chkdks C: /f /r

-This will ask for scheduled to run check disk errors on next reboot.
-Simply press Y key, Close command prompt and restart windows.
+This will ask for scheduled to run check disk errors on the next reboot.
+Simply press Y key, Close the command prompt and restart windows.
 Your PC will automatically scan and fix some basic problems of your hard disk partition.
 You can read more about it, from here How to Find & Fix Hard Disk Problems.